-> Part of the justification for granting the exemption was provided by the review of the amendment.
+Part of the justification for granting the exemption was provided by the review of the amendment.
 Because the exemption is necessary in order to issue the requested license amendment, the NRC granted the exemption and issued the amendment concurrently, rather than in sequence.
 This included issuing a combined safety evaluation containing the NRC staff's review of both the exemption request and the license amendment.
-The exemption met all applicable regulatory criteria set forth in 10 CFR 50.12, 10 CFR 52.7, and Section VIII.A.4 of appendix D to 10 CFR part 52.
+The exemption met all applicable regulatory criteria set forth in 10 CFR 50.12, 10 CFR 52.7, and 10 CFR 52.63(b)(1).
 The license amendment was found to be acceptable as well.
-The combined safety evaluation is available in ADAMS under Accession No. ML17040A590.
+The combined safety evaluation is available in ADAMS under Accession No. ML16075A107.

-Reproduced below is the exemption document issued to V. C. Summer Units 2 and 3.
+Reproduced below is the exemption document issued to VCSNS, Units 2 and 3.
 It makes reference to the combined safety evaluation that provides the reasoning for the findings made by the NRC (and listed under Item 1) in order to grant the exemption:

-For the reasons set forth in Section 3.1 of the NRC staff's Safety Evaluation, which can be found at ADAMS Accession No. ML17040A590, the Commission finds that:
+For the reasons set forth in Section 3.1 of the NRC staff's Safety Evaluation that supports this license amendment, which can be found at Agencywide Documents Access and Management System (ADAMS) Accession No. ML16075A107, the Commission finds that:

 A. The exemption is authorized by law;